lijincan11/EccoMamba/README.md

 ## Evaluation

-You can download the best weights files for five datasets for verification here.[click this](https://zenodo.org/records/14626096)
+You can download the best weights files for the four datasets for verification here.[click this](https://zenodo.org/records/14626096)

 To evaluate my model, run:
 ```eval